ashrafhany/erp-system/README.md

 The system will be available at: `http://localhost:8000`

 ### 6. API Documentation
 The system includes a comprehensive RESTful API.
 See `API_DOCUMENTATION.md` for complete API reference with examples and endpoints.
+For testing the API, refer to `API_TESTING_GUIDE.md`.

-**API Base URL**: `http://localhost:8000/api/v1/`
+**API Base URL**: `http://localhost:8000/api/v1/` **Test API Base URL (No Authentication)**: `http://localhost:8000/api/v1/test/`

 ## 📱 Usage